YuChuang1205/YuChuang1205/README.md

   - IEEE Transactions on Geoscience and Remote Sensing (TGRS)
   - Expert Systems With Applications (ESWA)
   - IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)
   - Engineering Applications of Artificial Intelligence (EAAI)
+  - ISPRS Journal of Photogrammetry and Remote Sensing
+  - Neurocomputing

 <!--